philipturner/molecular-renderer/Documentation/Tests/tests-high-atom-count.md

 | Theoretical        | 1,546,000    | 954,000        |
 | Actual             | ~934,000 (TODO) | TODO           |

-_For more detailed explanation of the benchmarked hardware, study the source code in "Sources/MolecularRenderer/Atoms.swift"._

 In the source code, look for the declaration of `beamDepth`.
 The default value is 10.
 Increase this number as much as possible.

 <details>